 A huge solar storm is slamming into the Earth.
 Scientists say you should look up

-Planet Earth is getting rocked by the biggest solar storm in decades.
+Planet Earth is about to get rocked by the biggest solar storm in decades.

-The first wave of particles is already reaching the Earth.
-Earlier this afternoon, the National Oceanic and Atmospheric Administration declared that the planet was experiencing a G4, or "Severe," geomagnetic storm.
-This is the first G4 storm to hit the planet since 2005.

-NOAA warns several waves of flares will slam into the Earth over the next few hours and days, potentially disrupting communications and navigation, triggering power outages, and damaging satellites.
+The National Oceanic and Atmospheric Administration is warning that a series of solar flares will slam into the Earth over the next few hours and days, potentially disrupting communications and navigation, triggering power outages, and damaging satellites.

 The most powerful wave of charged particles is expected to hit Earth's atmosphere later tonight.
 NOAA's Space Weather Prediction Center says that it may induce auroras visible as far south as Northern California and Alabama.